-Grab yourself a nice little notebook and a few colourful pens and carry them with you wherever you go.
-When in need, allow yourself to write out your thoughts without overthinking.
+Grab yourself a nice notebook and some colourful pens and allow yourself to write out your thoughts without over thinking.
 What you write doesn’t need to make sense.
 Just allow the streams of consciousness to flow.
-The whole process of writing with a pen and paper is cathartic and it will make you will better and possibly less overwhelmed.
+The whole process of writing with a pen and paper is cathartic and it will make you will better and less overwhelmed.

 Handy resource: Here’s some wonderful ideas: 105 Writing Prompts for Self-Reflection and Self Discovery.

 If you’re stuck, I love writing lists.
 Here’s some ideas to help get you started:

 - What puts a smile on your dial?

 Check out some of my lists for added inspiration: